Kentucky is known as one of the top states for hand crafted arts, and

 Whitesburg’s annual festival of eastern Kentucky crafts and culture,

-will take place June 7-9.
+occurs in early June.
 Organized by the Appalshop arts cooperative,

 which is celebrating its 40th anniversary, this festival promotes